eodell6502/experior/README.md

 __-j, --jstest__: Specifies the name of a JavaScript module containing tests to run against the test data.
 See the _JavaScript Tests_ section below for details.

-__-c, --css__: HTML reports have their own inline styles, but if you want to replace it with your own, use `-c` to provide a URL for an external stylesheet.
+__-c, --css__: HTML reports have their own embedded CSS stylesheet, but if you want to replace it with your own, use `-c` to provide a URL for an external stylesheet.

 __-l, --long__: Activates the long report format which includes detailed test descriptions.